-- The A. Manga is only found in very specific areas in Madagascar.
-Therefore, it isn’t going to be found throughout much of the world.
+- A. manga is only found in very specific areas in Madagascar.

-- Despite being brightly colored, this species mimics branches and twigs quite well.
+- Despite the males being brightly colored, this stick insect mimics branches and twigs quite well.

-- Not much is known for sure about this species since it is so rare.
-Most of what we know is assumed based on related insects.
+- Not much is known for sure about A. manga since scientists only recently classified it as a separate species.
+Much of what we know is assumed based on related insects.

 This insect has an extremely small range.
-As far as experts can tell, they only live in very small parts of the forest in northern Madagascar.
-This species has yet to be studied in-depth.
-Therefore, their exact range remains unknown.
+As far as experts can tell, they only live in very small parts of dry deciduous forests in northern Madagascar, including Montagne des Français and Foret d’Orangea.
+This species has yet to be studied in-depth so their exact range remains unknown.

 However, this species appears to live in similar habitats to other stick insects.
 Largely, they stay in the trees and on shrubs, which allows them to blend into their surroundings.

 No one has studied this insect in-depth to understand exactly what it eats.
-However, it remains likely that it consumes solely the leaves of the surrounding trees, like other stick insects.
+However, it remains likely that it is herbivorous and consumes solely the leaves of the surrounding trees, like other stick insects.

 Achrioptera Manga FAQs (Frequently Asked Questions)